kkatayama/deckdealer/README.md

     "bartender_id INTEGER NOT NULL",
     "shift_id INTEGER NOT NULL",
     "hourly_wage DOUBLE NOT NULL",
+    "clock_in DATETIME NOT NULL",
+    "clock_out DATETIME NOT NULL",
     "hours_worked DOUBLE NOT NULL",
     "tips DOUBLE NOT NULL",
     "total_earnings DOUBLE NOT NULL",